butaixianran/Blender-Auto-Dance-Camera/README.md

 ## Use song's melody beats (Windows 64bit only)
 Now, this addon comes with a tool can extract melody beats from audio, and export those beats into a beat file.

-Then in this blender addon, you can load this generated beat file, to generate camera motion fit with the audio's melody.
+Then in this blender addon, you can load this generated beat file, to generate camera motion can fit with the audio's melody.
 ![pick bone](img/audio_beat.jpg)